Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at FAU are $17,324 a year.

-Read full report on Surveying Engineering at Florida Atlantic University
+Full Surveying Engineering at Florida Atlantic University Report

-Michigan Technological University ranked #6 on this year’s Best Value Surveying Engineering Schools list.
-Located in the town of Houghton, Michigan Tech is a public school with a moderately-sized student population.
+Michigan Technological University did quite well in this year’s ranking of the best value schools for surveying engineering students.
+It came in at #6 on the list.
+Located in the remote town of Houghton, Michigan Tech is a public school with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Michigan Tech are $39,723 a year.